microsoft/just/packages/just-task/README.md

 ### Synchronous tasks

-While `gulp@4` got rid of the capability of having synchronous tasks. `build-rig` augments `undertaker` to allow this style of task.
+While `gulp@4` got rid of the capability of having synchronous tasks. `just-task` augments `undertaker` to allow this style of task.

 ```ts
 task('sync-task', function() {